Course Outline

 After completing this module, students will be able to:

-• Read, manipulate, and write XML-formatted data for government applications.
+- Read, manipulate, and write XML-formatted data for government use.

-• Read, manipulate, and write JSON-formatted data for government applications.
+- Read, manipulate, and write JSON-formatted data for government operations.

-• Read and manipulate custom-formatted data for government operations.
+- Read and manipulate custom-formatted data for government applications.

 Module 6: Enhancing Server Management with Desired State Configuration and Just Enough Administration for Government

-This module explains how to write Desired State Configuration (DSC) configuration files, deploy those files to servers, and monitor server configurations.
-This module also explains how to restrict administrative access with Just Enough Administration (JEA) for government operations.
+This module explains how to write Desired State Configuration (DSC) configuration files, deploy them to servers, and monitor server configurations.
+It also covers how to restrict administrative access using Just Enough Administration (JEA), enhancing security and efficiency in government operations.

 Lessons